mdsohel-codes/mdsohel-codes/README.md

- I'm MD Sohel
-### Frontend Developer (Learning JavaScript)
+Hi, I’m Md Sohel

+Web Development Intern (HTML, CSS, JavaScript)

-I'm a self-taught web developer from West Bengal.
+I’m a self-taught web development learner from West Bengal with a strong focus on building clean, responsive user interfaces using HTML, CSS, and JavaScript.
-I build clean, modern and responsive websites for small businesses and local shops.

-Currently learning: **JavaScript**, **Tailwind CSS**, and **Basic Backend (Node.js + MongoDB)**
+I am actively practicing web development by building small projects, improving layouts, responsiveness, and basic interactivity, and maintaining my work on GitHub.

+Currently focusing on:

+HTML, CSS fundamentals and responsive design

+JavaScript basics (DOM manipulation, events)

+Version control using Git and GitHub

 My goals:

-- Start freelancing with real clients
-- Build modern websites
-- Become a full-time frontend developer
+Gain real-world experience through a web development internship

+Learn industry practices by working on real tasks

+Strengthen my front-end fundamentals and grow as a web developer
 ---

 ## 🔧 Skills